 Rape fantasy: a fetish for acting out a pretend rape (consensual nonconsent).
 This fantasy can occur on both the victim or perpetrator’s sides.
 Arousal at the idea of rape is known as raptophilia.
-Wikipedia has more on this and you can read about one woman’s reality of playing a rape fantasy.
 Discover other common fantasies in this post.

 Hey, do you think you might be kinky?
 You could be right!
 Find out more.

 Savantophilia: fetish for people who have a cognitive impairment or delay.